-Types of Cyber Bullying Denigration: Spreading rumors, lies or gossip to hurt a person's reputation

-- Harassment: Continually sending vicious, mean or disturbing messages to an individual Impersonation: Posting offensive or aggressive messages under another person's name - Flaming: Using inflammatory or vulgar words to provoke an online fight - Trickery: Fooling someone into sharing personal information which you then post online - Outing: Posting or sharing confidential or compromising information or images - Exclusion: Purposefully excluding someone from an online group - Cyber stalking: Ongoing harassment and denigration that causes a person considerable fear for his/her safety - Silent telephone/mobile phone call - Abusive telephone/mobile phone calls - Abusive text messages - Abusive email - Abusive communication on social networks e.g. Facebook/Ask.fm/ Twitter/You Tube or on games consoles - Abusive website/blog comments Pictures - Abusive posts on any form of communication technology

-Identity Based Behaviours

-Including any of the nine discriminatory grounds mentioned in Equality Legislation (gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race and membership of the Traveller community).

-Travener commun ty).
-Homophobic and Transgender Spreading rumours about a person's sexual orientation Taunting a person of a different sexual orientation Name calling e.g. Gay, queer, lesbianused in a derogatory manner Physical intimidation or attacks Threats Race, nationality, ethnic background and membership of the Traveller community Discrimination, prejudice, comments or insults about colour, nationality, culture, social class, religious beliefs, ethnic or traveller background Exclusion on the basis of any of the above Relational This involves manipulating relationships as a means of bullying.
-Behaviours include: • Malicious gossip • Isolation & exclusion • Ignoring • Excluding from the group

-- Taking someone's friends away - Talking disrespectfully behind someone's back - Spreading rumours - Breaking confidence - Talking loud enough so that the victim can hear - Using facial expressions to insult, make fun of or look down on someone - Use or terminology such as 'nerd' in a derogatory way

-Sexual Unwelcome or inappropriate sexual comments or touching
+Types of Cyber Bullying Denigration: Spreading rumors, lies or gossip to hurt a person's reputation Harassment: Continually sending vicious, mean or disturbing messages to an individual Impersonation: Posting offensive or aggressive messages under another person's name Flaming: Using inflammatory or vulgar words to provoke an online fight Trickery: Fooling someone into sharing personal information which you then post online Outing: Posting or sharing confidential or compromising information or images Exclusion: Purposefully excluding someone from an online group Cyber stalking: Ongoing harassment and denigration that causes a person considerable fear for his/her safety Silent telephone/mobile phone call Abusive text messages Abusive email Abusive communication on social networks e.g. Facebook/Ask.fm/ Twitter/You Tube or on games consoles Abusive posts on any form of communication technology Identity Based Behaviours e nine discriminatory grounds mentioned in Equality Legislation (gender including atus, family status, sexual orientation, religion, age, disability, race and membership of the y).
+Homophobic and Transgender Spreading rumours about a person's sexual orientation Taunting a person of a different sexual orientation Name calling e.g. Gay, queer, lesbianused in a derogatory manner Physical intimidation or attacks Threats Race, nationality, ethnic background and membership of the Traveller community Discrimination, prejudice, comments or insults about colour, nationality, culture, social class, religious beliefs, ethnic or traveller background Exclusion on the basis of any of the above This involves manipulating relationships as a means of bullying.
+Behaviours include: Relational Malicious gossip Isolation &amp; exclusion Ignoring Excluding from the group Taking someone's friends away Talking disrespectfully behind someone's back Spreading rumours Breaking confidence Talking loud enough so that the victim can hear Using facial expressions to insult, make fun of or look down on someone Use or terminology such as 'nerd' in a derogatory way Sexual Unwelcome or inappropriate sexual comments or touching Harassment